binpash/pash/pldi/osdi_reviews.md

 techniques to the domain of POSIX shell scripts and UNIX commands is interesting and new.

-You did a very thorough analysis of all the factors that affect the parallelizability of UNIX commands.
-You found that command line arguments can change the parallelization behavior of commands and potentially put them in another class.
-However, I wonder if the analysis if complete.
-For example, could the behavior of commands not be influenced by the setting of environment variables or in configuration files?
-I did not find these mentioned in the parallelizability study.
+> You did a very thorough analysis of all the factors that affect the
+> parallelizability of UNIX commands.
+You found that command line
+> arguments can change the parallelization behavior of commands and
+> potentially put them in another class.
+However, I wonder if the
+> analysis if complete.
+For example, could the behavior of commands not
+> be influenced by the setting of environment variables or in
+> configuration files?
+I did not find these mentioned in the
+> parallelizability study.

+kk: It is true that the there are commands the behaviour of which can change based on environment variables (and configuration files) (TODO:
+Add example).
+However, since they didn't appear in our ... we simplified the annotations to not have to deal with them.
+A point to mention is that the language is not theoretically complete, and neither did we aim for that, since the set of all shell commands is unbounded/set of all behaviours is rather big with long tails.
+However it is practically complete for the commands that we encountered in our study.

 References: